Newe Tesumpatukanteh (Indian Education)

 Culture Night

-Culture Night is more than just an event; it’s a commitment to upholding diverse opinions, celebrating our core values, and strengthening the ties that bind our school community.
+QR code to Fort Washakie Schools: Family Survey Culture Night is more than just an event; it’s a commitment to upholding community values, celebrating our core principles, and strengthening the bonds that unite our school community.
 The Office of Indian Education aims to provide our students with memorable Cultural Night experiences that they can bring into the classroom and make them feel at home.
-With a special thanks to the following committees & tribal partners: FWS staff, parent committees, JOM, FWS student clubs, and Eastern Shoshone and Northern Arapaho tribal programs.
-Huwiihu, the Office of Indian Education coordinators, Randy Nagitsy, and Stephen “Chaske” Valdez look forward to reasserting cultural presence in FWS by coordinating events such as our Culture Nights.
-Usen Taka!
+With a special thanks to the following committees and tribal partners: FWS staff, parent committees for both JOM and IPC, FWS student clubs, and Eastern Shoshone and Northern Arapaho tribal programs.
+Title IV funding, coordinated by Erica Parker, ESEA Consolidated Director, partially supports our programming.
+Fort Washakie Schools values family and community input on Title I and IV spending.
+Please share your feedback by completing the survey.

 Explore the Wind River Indian Reservation